yungtechboy1/BiomeMaster/README.md

 - Worlds: Generator has been improved and more biomes!
 - Little to no lag at all!

+## World Features

+- Swamp Trees with Swamp Biome like SinglePlayer
+- Acacia Trees with Savanna Biome like SinglePlayer
+- DarkOak Trees with Roofed Forest and Roofed Forest M like SinglePlayer
+- Big tree ( Oak and Jungle ) with Jungle Biome like SinglePlayer

 ## Upcoming Update

 - 0.1beta - Fix populators